 Some of us understand that engineers want to masturbate over irrelevant things.

-"- My algorithm runs 0.1 milliseconds faster that yours".
+"- My algorithm runs 0.1 milliseconds faster than yours".

 "- Ha, but my design has fewer dependency points than yours!"

-Rails did to Ruby what Apple did to Unix and what Canonical kind of did to Linux-based distros.
-People complaining about Rails reminds me of people trying to argue why Archlinux is way superior to OS X or Ubuntu, but it's just that people in general are stupid not to perceive that value.
+Rails did to Ruby what Apple did to Unix and Canonical did to Linux-based distros.
+People complaining about Rails remind me of people trying to argue why Archlinux is way superior to OS X or Ubuntu, but it's just that people in general are stupid not to perceive that value.

 And for some, it's not exactly flattering to be in the same league as Apple or Canonical, but the results are undeniable.

-Remember what the legendary "15 minute blog" was all about?
-Why it surprised us so much in 2005?
-It was not what Rails could do, it was all the work we didn't need to do.
-And Rails kept true to that until now.
+Remember the legendary "15-minute blog"?
+Why did it surprise us so much in 2005?
+It was not what Rails could do; it was all the work we didn't need to do.
+And Rails has stayed true to that until now.

-If you're the tech star programmer, funded by a unicorn, why are you complaining?
+Why are you complaining if you're the tech star programmer funded by a unicorn?

 The strategy is definitely: